garrandall/popular-music-data/tracks/i-m-goin--down-mary-j--blige.md

 Since you've been gone, everything's goin' wrong
 Why'd you have to say, “Goodbye”?
 Look what you've done to me
-I can't stop these tears from fallin' from my eyes, ooh baby
+I can't stop these tears from fallin' from my eyes, oh baby

 I'm goin' down